-Professor Rauterberg holds an honours bachelor of science degree from the University of Toronto and a JD from Yale Law School.
+Professor Rauterberg holds an honors bachelor of science degree from the University of Toronto and a JD from Yale Law School.

-Prior to joining the Michigan Law faculty, he was a research scholar in capital markets at Columbia Law School and an associate at Cooley LLP and Skadden, Arps, Slate, Meagher & Flom LLP, where he represented institutions and individuals in a variety of complex civil disputes, ranging from class-action and mass-action securities fraud suits to breach of contract and defamation.
+Prior to joining the Michigan Law faculty, he was a research scholar in capital markets at Columbia University and an associate at Cooley LLP and Skadden, Arps, Slate, Meagher & Flom LLP, where he represented institutions and individuals in a variety of complex civil disputes, ranging from class action and mass action securities fraud suits to breach of contract and defamation.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law